The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 And again: Here we were, staring at the yellow figure of the crazy woman on our phones who had just made the most preposterous proposal – which to our surprise sounded absolutely sensible.

 We in our separate countries had been numbed by the enormity of the task to transform our communities and our businesses into places which no longer cause damage.
-And instead of doing anything, we sought solace in denial and more destructions.
+And instead of doing anything, we had sought solace in denial and more destructions.

-Of course, the crazy woman had crazier ideas in her action plan – such as making everyone into a citizen of the planet, or to choose one language we could use to communicate with each other.
+Of course, the crazy woman had crazier ideas in her action plan such as making everyone into a citizen of the planet, or to choose one language we could use to communicate with each other.

 The crazy woman also announced detailed plans for how to provide for those who could not work.
 It’s not what you think.
 Or maybe by now, you, too, expect a crazy idea for our non-workers.
 Well, more about them later.